Cairo Travel Guide

 -The Al-Azhar University of Cairo is thought to be the oldest university in the world.

 Cairo © Berthold Werner

-One of Africa's largest cities - with a population of about seven million in the city proper and a further 10 million or so living in close proximity - Cairo is a chaotic mixture of sights, sounds and smells.
+One of Africa's largest cities - with a population of close to ten million in the city proper and a further 10 million living in close proximity - Cairo is a chaotic mixture of sights, sounds and smells.
 It is heaving with life, volatile and boisterous, with an intensity that both exhausts and invigorates visitors.
 The congested streets of Islamic Cairo are full of donkey carts, traders and mosques, while camels weave their way haughtily between the crumbling pyramids on the outskirts.
-Taxis clamour for attention and pedestrians elbow their way past busy coffee houses, where those seeking a brief escape from the hustle and bustle sit sipping at strong cups of coffee while contemplating the smoke rings of a 'hubbly bubbly' water pipes.
+Taxis clamour for attention and pedestrians elbow their way past busy coffee houses, where those seeking a brief escape from the hustle and bustle sit sipping at strong cups of coffee while contemplating the smoke rings of Shisha water pipes.

-In Cairo, visitors practice the age-old art of bargaining for trinkets, spices and perfume in one of the world's largest bazaars, or pay a visit to the Egyptian Museum of Antiquities, which houses treasures from Tutankhamun's tomb and is one of the country's main attractions.
+In Cairo, visitors practice the age-old art of bargaining for trinkets, spices and perfume in one of the world's largest bazaars, or pay a visit to the Egyptian Museum of Antiquities, which houses treasures from Tutankhamun's tomb.
 They wander the streets of Coptic Cairo, visiting places of worship that are centuries old, and marvel at the massive pyramids that loom just beyond the city.
 Sunsets are enjoyed overlooking the mighty Nile River and the restaurants promise flavoursome Egyptian cuisine and all sorts of international delicacies.
-The city is challenging but its treasures are myriad and it is the doorstep to the the wonders of one of the oldest and mightiest human civilizations.
+The city is challenging but its treasures are myriad and it is the doorstep to the wonders of one of the oldest and mightiest human civilizations.